QuantConnect/lean-cli/README.md

                                   this time, and will require 2FA verification.
 This is required by Interactive Brokers.
                                   Use this option explicitly to override the default value.
   --ib-data-feed [QuantConnect|Interactive Brokers|QuantConnect + InteractiveBrokers]
-                                  The data feed to use.
-These are the available ones: Interactive Brokers price data feed, QuantConnect price data feed or QuantConnect + InteractiveBrokers price data feed.
-  --tradier-account-id TEXT       Your Tradier account id --tradier-access-token TEXT     Your Tradier access token --tradier-environment [live|paper]
+                                  The available price data feeds are: Interactive Brokers price data feed, QuantConnect price data feed or QuantConnect + InteractiveBrokers price data feed --tradier-account-id TEXT       Your Tradier account id --tradier-access-token TEXT     Your Tradier access token --tradier-environment [live|paper]
                                   Whether the developer sandbox should be used --tradier-data-feed [QuantConnect|Tradier Brokerage]
-                                  The data feed to use.
-These are the available ones: QuantConnect price data feed or Tradier Brokerage data feed.
-  --oanda-account-id TEXT         Your OANDA account id --oanda-access-token TEXT       Your OANDA API token --oanda-environment [Practice|Trade]
+                                  Whether the Tradier data feed must be used instead of the QuantConnect price data feed --oanda-account-id TEXT         Your OANDA account id --oanda-access-token TEXT       Your OANDA API token --oanda-environment [Practice|Trade]